laxmi-yallur-2004/module7_firmware/README.md

-# Module 7 Firmware
+# Module 7 – ADC Measurement

 ## Overview

-Module 7 demonstrates ADC sampling, stable voltage measurement, RMS calculation, and ADC accuracy testing using an Arduino Uno.

-The input is provided using a potentiometer connected to analog pin A1.
+This module demonstrates **ADC voltage measurement using Arduino Uno**.

+The potentiometer is connected to **A1**.
+The Arduino reads the analog voltage and converts it into a digital ADC value from **0 to 1023**.

+---

 ## Hardware Used